CarsonScott/Evolutionary-Logic-Learning/README.md

     function = generate(expression)
     output = function(memory)

-yielding the proposition's truth value:

-    True

-which acts as a proof that the statement "a and b implies c and d" is an accurate model, or at least accurate given the current context.
+ yielding the proposition's truth value, which acts as proof that the expression is accurate in at least the current situation.

+__OUTPUT:__ `True`